Bisonburger/subtier-supplier-view/README.md

 > Note that other packages (namely the dependencies of these packages) will be installed and appear under node_modules.

-## Making SSV fully self-contained
+## Making SSC fully self-contained
 SSV is "mostly" self-contained with the following exceptions:

 1) CSS files:  ssv needs the css files under src/main/resources/static/css; you could copy them to a local/css directory to be fully self contained with css files